jjaakko/fake-news-classifier/k_App.markdown

 ---
 ## Below are images of the version of our app which was demo'd to Saska Dönges and Group 3 on 2020 October 14th
 ## They are included to serve as instructions for the app
-We did successfully deploy the app using streamlit and herokaupp.com
+We did successfully create and deploy the app using streamlit and herokaupp.com
 <br>However these free services are highly unstable
 <br>Subject to availability from these free services, you may be able to access the app by following the link after the images
-<br>Should the service not make the app available,
+<br>Should the services not make the app available,
 ## We hope that you will review the images extensively

 <br>